Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Introduction

 \section{Introduction}

 The emergence of 6G wireless systems is redefining network design by fusing communication and sensing into a unified framework known as integrated sensing and communication (ISAC).
-ISAC enables simultaneous data exchange and environmental perception through shared spectrum and hardware \cite{Fan_ISAC_6G_JSAC_2022}.
-Such dual use of resources enhances spectral efficiency, latency and situational awareness, with major impact on transportation by supporting autonomous driving and intelligent traffic management \cite{ISAC_Veh_magazine_2025}.
-However, with this innovation comes a radical shift in security considerations, leading to new vulnerabilities across the protocol stack that cannot be addressed by conventional data and network security mechanisms.
-Security in this context involves two interdependent aspects: \textit{communication security}, which protects the authenticity, integrity and confidentiality of transmitted data, and \textit{sensing security}, which safeguards the privacy of sensed entities and ensures the trustworthiness of sensing results against attacks \cite{secureISAC_survey_2025}.
+ISAC enables simultaneous data exchange and environmental perception through shared spectrum and hardware.
+Compared to independent sensing and communication subsystems, such dual use of resources enhances spectral efficiency, latency and situational awareness, supporting autonomous driving and intelligent traffic management.
+In particular, ISAC alleviates spectrum congestion in dense vehicular networks with a unified waveform and facilitates low-latency exchange of massive onboard data via sensing-assisted communications \cite{ISAC_Veh_magazine_2025}.
+However, with this innovation comes a shift in security considerations.
+Security in this context involves two interdependent aspects: \textit{communication security}, which protects the authenticity, integrity and confidentiality of transmitted data, and \textit{sensing security}, which safeguards the privacy of sensed entities and ensures the trustworthiness of sensing results \cite{secureISAC_survey_2025}.